 Yet before pesticides, farmers lost a third of their crops to pests, after pesticides, farmers still lose a third of their crops.

 Even without pesticides, industrial agriculture is doomed to fail from extremely high rates of soil erosion and soil compaction at rates that far exceed losses in the past, since soil couldn’t wash or blow away as easily on small farms that grew many crops.

 But pest killing chemicals are surely accelerating the day of reckoning sooner rather than later.
-Enormous amounts of toxic chemicals are dumped on land every year — over 1 billion pounds are used in the United State (US) every year and 5.6 billion pounds globally of this $45 billion market (Givetash 2019).
+Enormous amounts of toxic chemicals are dumped on land every year — over 1 billion pounds are used in the United State (US) every year (Alavanja 2009) and 7.7 billion pounds globally of this $45 billion market (Givetash 2019).